 Cherry Tree in a Snow Storm, Bill Bristow, Julian Onderdonk Memorial Purchase Prize, 1961.

-Each year the San Antonio Art League Museum sponsors this Exhibition.
-The annual San Antonio Artists Exhibition grew out of the fabled Edgar B. Davis Competitions of the late 1920s.
-Although not as spectacular in scope as the Davis Exhibitions of 1927, 1928, and 1929, the Annual San Antonio Artists Competitions are juried events and the purchase prizes will add to the permanent collection of the San Antonio Art League Museum (SAAL&M).
+Each year the San Antonio Art League Museum sponsors a juried Exhibition.
+This annual San Antonio Artists Exhibition grew out of the fabled Edgar B. Davis Competitions of the late 1920s.
+Although perhaps not as spectacular in scope as the Davis Exhibitions of 1927, 1928, and 1929, the Annual San Antonio Artists Competitions are juried events and the purchase prizes will add to the permanent collection of the San Antonio Art League Museum (SAALM).

 List of Onderdonk Winners

-The Ethel T. Drought Founders Award for outstanding contribution to the Arts is awarded to an art patron at the May Awards and Installation Luncheon.
-Precious recipients are:
+The Ethel T. Drought Founders Award for outstanding contribution to the Arts is awarded to an art patron in May.
+Previous recipients are: